bentpetersendk/mjolnir_ucph/docs/source/software.rst

 Listing all installed modules
 ****
 The following software can be loaded as modules.
 You can sort after "date" to see the newest installed.
+The sorting function will only appear from a laptop.

 .. raw:: html